Thyroid Eye Disease Phases

 What’s happening to the eye in Thyroid Eye Disease?

-Diagram of healthy eyeDiagram of healthy eyeDiagram of healthy eye
+Diagram of a healthy eyeDiagram of a healthy eyeDiagram of a healthy eye

 Healthy eye